Australian Maths Trust

 • Purpose: Select students for the Autumn School of Excellence and State Director mentoring programs.

 Note: Schools will be notified in January 2026 if a student from your school is invited.
-All students in year 11 or below in 2026 who attend the upcoming AMOC School of Excellence in November 2025 will be invited.
-Additionally, some further students participating in the Australian Training Tournament (ATT) in November 2025, may also be invited.
+All students in year 11 or below in 2026 who attended the AMOC School of Excellence in November 2025 will be invited.
+Please plan for them to sit AMO Summer.
+Additionally, some further students who participated in the Australian Training Tournament (ATT) in November 2025, may also be invited.

 AMO Winter